vibqetowi/2025-KPMG-Data-Challenge/README.md

   - In the case that the client name of the same client number changes, we assume that the client is the same, despite the change in name.
 One person has done a database course and trusts the importance of primary keys.
 For instance, Company X and Y have the same client number, so we assume both these entities to be the same client.
 Impact: we can change all the client names to Company X.

+  - People are not late to enter their hours, the entered date and posting date will remain the same.
+Timely time-sheet filing is key to successful project management.
+This avoids the need to interpolate hours logged.

 ### Key Metrics Derivation